 We have run teacher training sessions all over the country and can help you arrange INSET training for your staff.
 For more information please contact us.

 Did you know that we are an Artsmark partner?
 If you are a school working towards, or currently hold an Artsmark Award then a Poet in School workshop is the perfect opportunity to add to your school portfolio.
-If you would like to find out how The Poetry Society can support your school’s Artsmark journey then please contact Alice Watson on [email protected] or call 02074209880 and check out our dedicated page.
+If you would like to find out how The Poetry Society can support your school’s Artsmark journey then please contact us at [email protected] and check out our dedicated Artsmark page.